Hiring, Training & Retaining Millennial Job Crews

-Training + Incentives
+Training + Incentives for Millennials

 By understanding what motivates millennials, you can enlighten them about the positives that exist in the landscaping industry.
 For example, this generation values their physical well-being and could therefore be enticed to work in a physically active industry.

 In addition, since millennials prefer active learning through hands-on experiences, why not offer to train them as part of an internship program?
 They can learn all the skills they need by shadowing an experienced worker in the field.
 Also, you can offer them a guaranteed job at the end of their training.
 To up the incentive, even more, pay them a salary throughout the training period.
 The latter would really make your company stand out to the millennial workforce.

 Did you know that the number one reason an employee accepts a job is because of a company’s compensation and benefits?
 Therefore, make sure to outline your expectations of them and the benefits they’ll receive from the start.
 You’ll also need to implement incentive benefits to keep them motivated to stay with your company.
 For example, offer group insurance eligibility after a few months, a pay raise after one year of satisfactory work, or team-building lunches.

 Millennials Transparency + Communication

 Millennials want their voices to be heard, so favour open communication with them.
 To do so, schedule weekly meetings with your team to discuss their collaborative performance.
 This will also help to ensure that all projects are going as planned.